How to Use VBA Methods in Excel to Wait Milliseconds between Code Execution (3 Ways)

 End Sub

 This line declares a label called Line1 and then displays a message box saying that the value in cell C3 is even.
-And this is how we can introduce a milliseconds delay or wait in Excel VBA.
+We can introduce a millisecond delay or wait in Excel VBA.

 Things to Remember